metakirby5/zenbu/README.md

 # Usage
 ```
 usage: whizkers [-h] [-l] [-t TEMPLATE_DIR] [-d DEST_DIR] [-i IGNORES_FILE]
-                [-e]
+                [-e] [--diff]
                 [variable_files [variable_files ...]]

 A pystache + YAML based config templater.
-Searches for a yaml file with a
+Searches for an optional yaml file
-variable mapping in ~/.config/whizkers/variables.yaml, a yaml file with an
+with a variable mapping in ~/.config/whizkers/variables.yaml, an optional yaml
-ignore sequence in (by default) ~/.config/whizkers/ignores.yaml, and uses the
+file with an ignore scalar in (by default) ~/.config/whizkers/ignores.yaml,
-templates in (by default) ~/.config/whizkers/templates/ to render into your
+and uses the templates in (by default) ~/.config/whizkers/templates/ to render
-home directory (by default).
-Additional variable files can be applied by
+into your home directory (by default).
+Additional variable files can be
-supplying them as arguments, in order of application.
-They can either be paths
+applied by supplying them as arguments, in order of application.
+They can
-or, if located in ~/.config/whizkers/variable_sets/, extension-less filenames.
+either be paths or, if located in ~/.config/whizkers/variable_sets/,
-Environment variable support is available; simply put the name of the variable
+extension-less filenames.
+Environment variable support is available; simply
-in mustache brackets.
+put the name of the variable in mustache brackets.
+Finally, diffs between the
+current destination files and template renderings are available via command-
+line flag.

 positional arguments:
   variable_files   additional variable files